Strongly Compact Strong Trajectory Attractors for Evolutionary Systems and their Applications: Introduction

-We investigate more details on the structure of the attractors, especially for closed evolutionary systems and evolutionary systems with uniqueness.
+We investigate more details on the structure of the attractors, especially for closed evolutionary systems and evolutionary systems with uniqueness (see Definitions \ref{d:ESclosed} and \ref{d:ESuni}).
 These evolutionary systems include the classical frameworks of a semigroup and a family of processes as shown in \cite{CL14}.
-Hence, we generalize the results in \cite{CV02, LWZ05, Lu06, Lu07, CL14} in that we obtain the existence of strongly compact strong trajectory attractors, and the sequent consequences of the {\it finite} strong uniform tracking property, the strong equicontinuity of all the complete trajectories on global attractors and other properties following from Corollaries \ref{t:fsutpdetermine1}, \ref{t:fsutpdetermine2} and \ref{t:fsutpdetermine3}.
+Thereout, we generalize the results in \cite{CV02, LWZ05, Lu06, Lu07, CL14} in that, without additional assumptions, we obtain the existence of strongly compact strong trajectory attractors, and the sequent consequences of the {\it finite} strong uniform tracking property, the strong equicontinuity of all the complete trajectories on global attractors and other properties following from Corollaries \ref{t:fsutpdetermine1}, \ref{t:fsutpdetermine2} and \ref{t:fsutpdetermine3}.
 In the case of these evolutionary systems, we also compare A1 with the familiar related conditions of closedness and continuity imposed on the previous framework of a family of processes (see Lemmas \ref{t:closedtocontinuous}-\ref{t:continuoustoclosed}).

 \begin{itemize} [labelsep=0.5em, itemindent=0em, leftmargin=1.0em, rightmargin=1.5em,topsep=12pt, partopsep=0pt] \item {\bf Applied point of view.} {\it The applications of our new theory are first focused on both the 3D and the 2D Navier-Stokes equations (NSE).
 The NSE are probably the most fundamental example in the theory of infinite dimensional dynamics systems, most part of which has been established by investigating this example.
 We also study a general reaction-diffusion system (RDS), which is another fundamental model.} \end{itemize}